Founder & Publisher

 Alison Webb, MPH, PS-C

 a columnist for Journey, is a public health professional with over 20 years’ experience in community outreach and organizing, substance use and overdose prevention, community based substance use recovery supports, and linking community members with healthcare services.
-Alison is a strong recovery ally in her own community, where she has been a member of the Portland Overdose Task Force, the Maine chapter of Young People in Recovery and as a past member of the Board of the Portland Recovery Community Center.
-She is active in legislative advocacy to increase recovery support services, and is currently working with the Portland Recovery Community Center to develop a network of trained recovery coaches through the Maine Recovery Hub, and create the Maine Recovery Coalition.
+Alison is a strong recovery ally in her own community, where she has been a member of the Portland Overdose Task Force, Young People in Recovery, and as a past member of the Board of the Portland Recovery Community Center.
+She is active in legislative advocacy to increase recovery support services.

 is a professional freelance graphic designer thrilled to join the team to help strategize Social Media, PR and Marketing.
 She sailed to Maine from Florida last summer where she had been living aboard a sailboat with her husband for 20 years.
 Carole is a certified Life Coach, and passionate advocate for Health & Wellness.
 She teaches Meditative Writing, Shakti Dance® Yoga, Reiki and personal growth workshops on women's empowerment.
 She is working on a book series sharing adventures, inspiring lessons, and self-mastery tools to help people navigate life’s challenges.
 Her life’s mission is to inspire through Arts and inspire Hearts, making this a perfect collaboration.